-Whether deployed in point-to-point or point-to-multipoint applications, ICE-X pluggable DCOs are more than just a set of pluggables, they are a system in a pluggable form factor.
+ICE-X pluggable DCOs are more than just a set of pluggables, they are a system in a pluggable form factor.
 An ICE-X pluggable DCO has several card- and system-level features, such as in- and out-of-band communication channels and topology awareness, allowing automated turn-up and remote management of ICE-X pluggable DCOs deployed at remote sites/devices (leafs) directly from the hub, while ensuring clear demarcation points.
 Moreover, ICE-X pluggable DCOs support Layer 1 wire-speed AES-256 encryption, point-to-multipoint aggregation for Layer 1 and Layer 2 traffic, topology awareness, control plane features, constellation power management, optical spectrum analyzer (OSA), and much more.
-With ICE-X pluggable DCOs, network operators will be positioned to dramatically reduce the number of transceivers in the network, eliminate the need for costly intermediate aggregation devices, and more efficiently optimize optical transport infrastructure around end-user traffic flows at any given point in time, resulting in TCO savings of 70% or more.
+With ICE-X pluggable DCOs, network operators will be positioned to dramatically reduce the number of transceivers in the network, eliminate the need for costly intermediate aggregation devices, and more efficiently optimize optical transport infrastructure for hub-and-spoke end-user traffic flows, resulting in TCO savings of 70% or more.